-The teachers, department heads, guidance department, and administration of New Castle High this guide.
-Its purpose is to provide information about the approximately 175 courses, which will be offered at New Castle High School for the 2023-24 school year.
-We hope this guide will be beneficial in assisting our students in setting plans for their success at New Castle High
+The teachers, department heads, guidance department, and administration of New Castle High School to assist students in planning their schedules for the next school year have developed this guide.
+Its purpose is to provide information about the approximately 175 courses, which will be offered at New Castle High School for the 2024-25 school year.
+We hope this guide will be beneficial in assisting our students in setting plans for their success at New Castle High School and for their lives beyond.